vedmakk/openai-cua-sample-app/README.md

 - `--debug`: Enable debug mode.
 - `--show`: Show images (screenshots) during the execution.
 - `--start-url`: Start the browsing session with a specific URL (only for browser environments).
 By default, the CLI will start the browsing session with `https://bing.com`.
-- `--brain-file`: Path to the brain/memory file for the agent.
+- `--memory-file`: Path to the memory file for the file memory provider.
 If provided, the agent will use this file to persist and retrieve memory across the session.

 ### Run examples (optional)